A magnetic falling-sphere viscometer: Experiment

 The fits were obtained with the Levenberg-Marquardt algorithm \cite{Strutz}, using as fitting parameters the viscosity, the fluid's density, an amplitude scaling the overall signal, and an additive offset.
 The positions of the two sensors relative to the fluid column, and the initial height of the sphere were measured and kept constant.
 In particular, $a=3.3~{\rm cm}$ and $b=4~{\rm mm}$ define the lateral positions of the center of the sensors, while $c_1=8.4~{\rm cm}$ and $c_2=5.4~{\rm cm}$ was the height of the upper and lower sensor, respectively.
 The initial sphere's height was $H=9.5~{\rm cm}$.
 The fitted signal amplitudes were 1.28 V, 1.14 V and 1.12 V, corresponding to the samples N100, N350 and N1000.
 If the sphere has the exact same trajectory with respect to the sensors in every measurement, these three amplitudes should be the same.
-The amplitude for N100 is 13\% larger than the rest, which can be explained by a slightly shifted placement of the current-currying coil with the sphere.
+The amplitude for N100 is 13\% larger than the rest, which can be explained by a slightly shifted placement of the current-carrying coil with the sphere (in every trial we first attach the sphere at the tip of the current carrying coil, and then lower the coil to visually position the sphere just on top of the fluid surface).

+As seen in Figs. \ref{data}a-c, there is excellent agreement of the theoretical fits with the measured data.
+The slight discrepancy between data and fits observed in the beginning phase of the signals is conceivably due an interplay of effects not taken into account in our theoretical model and related to the splash of the sphere on the liquid surface \cite{wetting}, to surface tension, and wetting.